wp-plugins/mailchimp-bar-exit-popup-subscribe-witget/readme.txt

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.

 == Frequently Asked Questions ==

+= Why use Profitquery? =
+Profitquery is fast-growing intelligence system for boost any website.
+For now we have over 20 smart tools some of them are unique.
+And this is just the beginning.
+Our team make the complex simple.
+Make pro version similar tools - free.
+And it's all thanks unprecedented use of the Latest Technology.
+Vector graphics, 2D & 3D animation, more than you can imagine for your website for free right now.

+= I want to write article about Profitquery Marketing Intelligence platform = Thats wonderfull!
+You can write about profitquery and send us content link.
+We paste your work on <a href="http://profitquery.com/blog.html">Profitquery Blog</a>

+= I want to translate default profitquery text to the another language = Thats Great!
+Email us on the <a href="mailto:info@profitquery.com">info@profitquery.com</a> And we write about your work on the plugin notes.

+= I think in pro version must be that features... = Please, email us <a href="mailto:info@profitquery.com">info@profitquery.com</a> we like our customer feedback's

+= I have a problem and i don't know how fixed that = You can write about problem on the plugin forum or email us support@profitquery.com

 = Is plugin by Profitquery free? =